-High resolution digital video aerial surveys are a relatively new method for collecting distribution and abundance data on animals (Thaxter and Burton 2009, Buckland et al. 2012), and ours was the first study to use this method on a broad scale in the U.S. The technology used in this study, developed by HiDef Aerial Surveying, Ltd., based in the U.K., is one of several digital aerial survey methodologies currently in use around the world.
-Digital aerial survey approaches have largely replaced visual aerial surveys for offshore wind energy research in Europe.
-Their greater aircraft speed and much higher flight altitude makes them safer to conduct than visual aerial surveys, and reduces or eliminates disturbance to wildlife as compared to visual aerial or boat survey approaches.
+High resolution digital video aerial surveys are a relatively new method for collecting distribution and abundance data on animals (Thaxter and Burton 2009, Buckland et al. 2012).
+The technology used in this study, one of several digital aerial survey methodologies, was developed by HiDef Aerial Surveying, Ltd., in the U.K. Digital aerial survey approaches have largely replaced visual aerial surveys for offshore wind energy research in Europe, as their greater aircraft speed and much higher flight altitude makes them safer to conduct than visual aerial surveys, and reduces or eliminates disturbance to wildlife as compared to visual aerial or boat survey approaches (Buckland et al. 2012).
 They also produce archivable data, which allow for a robust quality assurance and audit process.
-They are a relatively new technology, however, and methodological and analytical processes for collecting and analyzing these data are still being addressed in the scientific literature.
+However, as they are a relatively new technology, methodological and analytical processes for collecting and analyzing these data are still being addressed in the scientific literature.